ע

 • The noun παραλλαγη (parallage), meaning a change of position, a movement or shift in appearance (James 1:17 only).
 This noun was also an astrological term, meaning "passing beyond".
 The related word παραλλαξις (parallaxis), or parallax, describes the difference in apparent position (or position relative to its background) of an object that is viewed from different lines of sight.
 This noun's parent verb, παραλλασσω (paralasso), also means to display a parallax.

-• Suffixed with the adverb of motion -θεν (-then), meaning "from a place" (comparable to the English "-ian"): the adverb αλλαχοθεν (allachothen), meaning from somewhere else (John 10:1 only).
+• Suffixed with the adverb of origin -θεν (-then), meaning "from a place" (comparable to the English "-ian"): the adverb αλλαχοθεν (allachothen), meaning from somewhere else (John 10:1 only).
 This word survives in English as allochthon, the opposite of autochthon or indigenous.

 • Together with the verb αγορευω (agoreuo), meaning to speak publicly: the verb αλληγορεω (allegoreo), meaning to say the same thing in another way (Galatians 4:24 only).
 From this verb stems our English word "allegory".